reduxjs/redux-toolkit/README.md

 We can't solve every use case, but in the spirit of [`create-react-app`](https://github.com/facebook/create-react-app) and [`apollo-boost`](https://dev-blog.apollodata.com/zero-config-graphql-state-management-27b1f1b3c2c3), we can try to provide some tools that abstract over the setup process and handle the most common use cases, as well as include some useful utilities that will let the user simplify their application code.

-This package is _not_ intended to solve every possible complaint about Redux, and is deliberately limited in scope.
+This package is _not_ intended to solve every possible concern about Redux, and is deliberately limited in scope.
 It does _not_ address concepts like "reusable encapsulated Redux modules", data fetching, folder or file structures, managing entity relationships in the store, and so on.

 ### What's Included